About the Journal

 Peer Review Process

-Type of Review - The journal adopts a double-blind anonymous peer review process: authors do not know the identity of the reviewer, and reviewers do not know the identity of the author.
-Authors must submit two versions of their manuscript to the Editorial Office: one identified version intended for publication, and one anonymous version intended for the reviewer, from which all references—within the text, footnotes, and metadata—that could directly or indirectly reveal the author’s identity have been removed.
+Type of Review - The Journal employs a double-blind peer review process: authors do not know the identity of reviewers, and reviewers do not know the identity of authors.
+Submissions must be provided in two versions: one identifiable version intended for publication, and one anonymized version for reviewers, containing no references—within the text, notes, or metadata—that could directly or indirectly reveal the author’s identity.

-Consent - By submitting an article to the Editorial Office, the author consents to having the manuscript reviewed by an expert in the relevant scientific-disciplinary field, or in related fields, selected by the Editorial Board from designated lists.
+Consent - By submitting a manuscript, the author consents to its evaluation by an expert in the relevant or a related academic field, selected by the Editorial Board.

-Rules and Exceptions - All submitted contributions are subject to peer review and will bear the note “Contribution subject to peer review”.
+Rules and Exceptions - All submitted contributions are subject to peer review and will include the note “Contribution subject to peer review.”

-The Editor-in-Chief, after consultation with the Editorial Committee, may reject contributions that are manifestly compilatory and/or lacking the necessary requirements of scientific rigor, originality, or relevance.
+The Editorial Board reserves the right to reject submissions that are merely compilatory or lack the necessary standards of scientific rigor, originality, or relevance.

 Relevance - Before initiating the review process, the Editorial Board will assess whether the submission falls within the scope of the scientific-disciplinary field GIUR-07 (former JUS/11), which includes studies relating to: